RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Experiments

 \section{Experiments}

-To assess the utility of \datasetName{}, we evaluate it and related datasets on three robot design tasks: Visual question answering on robot design data; Retrieving design images from text; and Generating new designs from user prompts.
+To assess the utility of \datasetName{}, we evaluate how models trained on it perform in comparison with those on related datasets on three robot design tasks: Visual question answering on robot design data; Retrieving design images from text; and Generating new designs from user prompts.